Email Processing in Lua

 env

-Table whose fields are the environment variables that will be sent to the process environment.
+Table which fields are the environment variables that will be sent to the process environment.
 The environment variables are specified as pairs "<variable name>"="<value>".
 Optional field (if not specified, the environment variables are not set).

 Table